ugbodagadave/mira/memory-bank/activeContext.md

 ## Current Focus
 - **Phase 7: New Feature Implementation (Placeholders)**
-- **Current Task**: Implement placeholder functionality for the new features outlined in `new_features_plan.md`.
-The "New Listing Alerts" and "Wallet Activity Monitoring" features have been implemented as placeholders.
+- **Current Task**: All placeholder functionalities for the new features outlined in `new_features_plan.md` have been implemented.

 ## Next Steps
-1. Implement the "Market Trend Analysis" feature as a placeholder.
+1. Begin full implementation of the "New Listing Alerts" feature.
-2. Once all placeholders are in, begin full implementation of the features.
+2. Begin full implementation of the "Wallet Activity Monitoring" feature.
-3. Once all placeholders are in, begin full implementation of the features.
+3. Begin full implementation of the "Market Trend Analysis" feature.

 ## Active Decisions
 - **Deployment Strategy**: The project has officially moved away from a Docker-based deployment.
 The new standard is a native Python runtime on Render, managed by a `render.yaml` file.
 This decision was made after significant deployment challenges with the Docker/Gunicorn approach.